github/docs/content/organizations/keeping-your-organization-secure/managing-security-settings-for-your-organization/managing-security-and-analysis-settings-for-your-organization.md

 1. To remove access to {% data variables.product.prodname_GH_advanced_security %} from a repository and free up {% ifversion ghas-billing-UI-update %}licenses{% else %}seats{% endif %} used by any active committers that are unique to the repository, click the adjacent {% octicon "x" aria-label="X symbol" %}.
 1. In the confirmation dialog, click **Remove repository** to remove access to the features of {% data variables.product.prodname_GH_advanced_security %}.

-{% note %}
+> [!NOTE]

-**Note:** If you remove access to {% data variables.product.prodname_GH_advanced_security %} for a repository, you should communicate with the affected development team so that they know that the change was intended.
+> If you remove access to {% data variables.product.prodname_GH_advanced_security %} for a repository, you should communicate with the affected development team so that they know that the change was intended.
 This ensures that they don't waste time debugging failed runs of code scanning.

-{% endnote %}

 {% endif %}